Kobayashi82/ft_transcendence/README.md

 # ft_transcendence

+> **Note:** This repository is maintained for historical reasons, as it contains all commits since the beginning of transcendence development.

 ft_transcendence is a real-time Pong game web platform, including an AI mode, tournament system, player statistics, and leaderboard.

 ## Architecture